-- (III) The reasonableness of the plans or procedures. - (IV) The extent to which the plans or procedures contribute to public safety. - (c) Amendment of an operator's plans or procedures as prescribed in section paragraph (a) of this rule is in addition to, and may be used in conjunction with, other enforcement action.
+- (II) Whether the plans or procedures are appropriate for the particular type of pipeline transportation or facility and for the location of the facility. - (III) The reasonableness of the plans or procedures. - (IV) The extent to which the plans or procedures contribute to public safety. - (c) Amendment of an operator's plans or procedures as prescribed in section (a) of this rule is in addition to, and may be used in conjunction with, other enforcement action.